-Next time you feel a bit frustrated by your teriyaki sauce’s texture, and flavor, don’t hesitate to go for a quick fix.
+The next time you feel a bit frustrated by your teriyaki sauce’s texture and flavor, don’t hesitate to go for a quick fix.
 A bit of cornstarch, flour, or brown sugar goes a long way and thickens the sauce.

-Now you have your teriyaki sauce perfected, why not make this delicious & healthy Teriyaki salmon recipe (includes variations and pairing tips)
+Now that you’ve perfected your teriyaki sauce, why not make this delicious & healthy teriyaki salmon recipe (includes variations and pairing tips)?

 Joost Nusselder, the founder of Bite My Bun is a content marketer, dad and loves trying out new food with Japanese food at the heart of his passion, and together with his team he's been creating in-depth blog articles since 2016 to help loyal readers with recipes and cooking tips.